-ASSESSMENT (COMPONENTS Assessment Method Assessment Description & Criteria Due Date Weight Aligned Course Learning Outcome Peer Support Group This assignment provides students with the opportunity to experientially learn about group membership and facilitation.
+This assignment provides students with the opportunity to experientially learn about group membership and facilitation.
 Given the significant impact of the COVID-19 pandemic and its response, it also provides students with a means of peer support and mutual aid.

-Students will be assigned to a group by the Instructor at the start of the course.
+Students will be assigned to a group by the instructor at the start of the course.
 Please note, students will remain in the same group for their group projects.
 For the purpose of this assignment, each group will have the opportunity to develop their own facilitation schedule.
-A written copy of the group's facilitation schedule should be submitted to the instructor via email by Tuesday, January 26 th at 1:00 pm.
+A written copy of the group's facilitation schedule should be submitted to the instructor via Dropbox by Tuesday, January 25th at 1:00 pm.

 There are two parts to this assignment: 1) Group facilitation and participation; and 2) Critical reflection.

-Group Facilitation and Participation In their small group, each student will have the opportunity to facilitate/lead one session of the Peer Support Group and to be a participant in the groups facilitated/lead by their peers.
-Between the third and eighth instructional weeks inclusively (i.e., Jan 26, Feb 2, Feb 9, Feb, 23, Mar 2, and Mar 9), scheduled classes will commence with students participating in their respective Peer Support Groups.
-The Peer Support Groups will be 20 minutes in duration, beginning Variable Deadline: Feb 2 Feb 9 Feb 23 Mar 2 Mar 9 Mar 16 (by 11:59pm) 30% 1, 2, 3, 4, 5 promptly at 1:00pm and ending promptly at 1:20pm.
-Immediately after each group session, the group will have 10 minutes to debrief their experience.
-This may include, but is not limited to, a discussion of each members: affective experiences during the group, ideas about successes and challenges, thoughts about what worked well/what you might try differently in similar situations in the future, perspectives on 'critical incidents' (i.e., turning points for the better or worse), observations regarding shifts in the group development and/or functioning relative to previous group sessions, etc.
+Group Facilitation and Participation

+In their small group, each student will have the opportunity to facilitate/lead one session of the Peer Support Group and to be a participant in the group's facilitated/led by their peers.
+Between the third and eighth instructional weeks inclusively (i.e., Jan 25, Feb 1, Feb 8, Feb 15, Mar 1, and Mar 8), scheduled classes will commence with students participating in their respective Peer Support Groups.
+The Peer Support Groups will be 20 minutes in duration, beginning promptly at 1:00 p.m. and ending promptly at 1:20 p.m.
+Immediately after each group session, the group members will have 10 minutes to debrief their experience.
+This may include, but is not limited to, a discussion of each member's affective experiences during the group, ideas about successes and challenges, thoughts about what worked well/what you might try differently in similar situations in the future, perspectives on 'critical incidents' (i.e., turning points for the better or worse), observations regarding shifts in the group development and/or functioning relative to previous group sessions, etc.